This directory is designed to answer many of your questions. Please scroll through each letter to find the topics you are searching for.

 We also ask parents to refrain from bringing food to school for birthday parties and farewells.
 Please see our food policy for more details.

-Please note that there is no tuck shop and all children need to bring their play-lunch and lunch to school.
-There are opportunities to order lunches from Subway available on Fridays.
-To purchase these, these must be ordered online by 8pm Thursday.
+Please note that there is no tuck shop and all children need to bring their brain food, morning tea and lunch to school.
+There are opportunities to order lunches from Sushi and EzyLunch available on Wednesdays and Thursday.
+To purchase these, these must be ordered online via your KINDO account.

-We hope that our future PTA will organise various fundraising activities throughout the year.
-Whilst participation in these is optional, we will rely on fundraising to purchase classroom and school resources and equipment that is essential to your child’s learning and safety.
+Our PTA organise various fundraising activities throughout the year.
+Whilst participation in these is optional, we rely on fundraising to purchase classroom and school resources and equipment that is essential to your child’s learning and safety.

 Hall Hire

-We want our school hall to be a facility that can be used by all of our community.
+Our school hall can be used by all of our community.
 If you have ideas for uses such as sports, arts, group meetings, and events please contact us for further information admin@ahutoetoe.school.nz

 Details of terms can be found on the Ministry of Education website www.minedu.govt.nz and on our calendar page.